If you have histamine intolerance, you might struggle with knowing what foods you can eat and what supplements you can take.

 Unless you catch fish yourself, you can’t be sure whether the fish was placed on ice right away.
 If not, it may be high in histamine.

 That’s why it’s important to consume only the freshest of fish if you have histamine intolerance.
 However, frozen fish is low in histamine, so it’s an option if you enjoy fish but worry about histamine overload.
+Also, find out whether seaweed is high histamine.

 Though fish oil comes from fish, the way manufacturers process fish oil makes it low in histamine.
 In fact, fish oil capsules have anti-inflammatory activity and that helps calm an overactive immune system.